 Most of us grew up eating animals and liking the taste of meat.
 But when people like myself learn that animals on factory farms are kept in filthy conditions, are mutilated without being given any painkillers, or are often dismembered while fully conscious, we want vegan options available to us.
 There's nothing wrong with eating familiar foods such as burgers and riblets as long as no animal was tortured in order to make them.
 The point is to end cruelty to animals, which we can do by choosing a vegan diet.

 I won't sign this petition because I like meat!

 This petition is about student rights and school support for students who don't eat meat.
 I'm not asking you to go vegan or even eat the veggie burger, but I think we can all agree that students should have the right to have options that they can eat in the lunchroom, right?

 Definitely!
 There are so many different kinds of veggie burgers out there nowadays—from ones that taste just like the real thing to ones that are made out of veggies and taste a little healthier.
 Most people don't realize that when they bite into a burger, they're really tasting the "extras"—seasonings, condiments such as mustard and ketchup, and toppings such as pickles and tomatoes—not the actual meat.
 It's easy to top a veggie burger with all those things and more!

 I'm vegan and doing the best thing that anyone can do to help stop cruelty to animals, fight climate change, eliminate world hunger, and improve my own health—why should I be forced to eat a plain salad every day?
 With so many healthy, affordable, and popular vegan items available to schools, it makes sense that schools should accommodate all students in the lunchroom.

 Got another question that you're not sure how to answer?
-E-mail firstname.lastname@example.org, and we'll help you out!
+Email us, and we’ll help you out!